Frequently Asked Questions

 Because building the platform would give humanity a place of its own to meet in council, escape from the influences of money, be more able to make rational, logical decisions, and develop a plan to save human and other life on Earth.
 Because you would be a hero to your children.
 It’s not for me.
 It’s for the children of the world.

 What software programs might be used on Humanity’s Platform?

 The software that would be used would be determined by the CHI.
 I see the following list as important to have.

 Possibly AI software.
 Only if it could be kept 100 percent safe.

 How much would the negative aspects of human nature be affected by a world without money?

 Scarcity and money are both intensifiers of our natural negative human characteristics.
 A world without money not only removes money, but also plans for future to prevent scarcity.
 The removal of these intensifiers means that a world without money would would allow our natural human characteristics to return.
 The effect of a world without money, therefore, would be to allow human nature to return to normal.

 Can the design be changed later on?

-The belongs to the CHI and the CHI will have full control.
-If the CHI wants to change later on it can, but if it doesn’t meet the mission requirement then it should not be changed to less.
+The design belongs to the CHI and the CHI will have full control.
+If the CHI wants to change the design it can, but if it doesn’t meet the mission requirement then it should not be changed to less.

 FAQ’s about Artificial Intelligence